phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 - After powering on and self-testing all components, the UEFI firmware starts looking for special bootable disk partitions called [EFI system partitions].
 These partitions must be formatted with the [FAT file system] and assigned a special ID that indicates them as EFI system partition.
 The UEFI standard understands both the [MBR] and [GPT] partition table formats for this, at least theoretically.
 In practice, some UEFI implementations seem to [directly switch to BIOS-style booting when an MBR partition table is used][mbr-csm], so it is recommended to only use the GPT format with UEFI.
 - If the firmware finds a EFI system partition, it looks for an executable file named `efi\boot\bootx64.efi` (on x86_64 systems) in it.
 This executable must use the [Portable Executable (PE)] format, which is common in the Windows world.
-- It then loads the executable from disk to memory, sets up the execution environment (CPU state, page tables, etc.) in a defined way, and finally jumps to the entry point of the loaded executable.
+- It then loads the executable from disk to memory, sets up the execution environment (CPU state, page tables, etc.) in a standardized way, and finally jumps to the entry point of the loaded executable.

 [MBR]: https://en.wikipedia.org/wiki/Master_boot_record
 [GPT]: https://en.wikipedia.org/wiki/GUID_Partition_Table